ADI-0519/ADI-0519/README.md

 -->

 ## About Me
-I am a current first year computer science student, pursuing my undergraduate study in Artificial Intelligence at Kings College London.What initially piqued my interest in computational thinking and mathematics was the satisfaction I gained from decomposing problems to create eloquent solutions.
+I am a current first year computer science student, pursuing my undergraduate study in Artificial Intelligence at Kings College London.
+What initially piqued my interest in computational thinking and mathematics was the satisfaction I gained from decomposing problems to create eloquent solutions.
 The idea that a few lines of code, combined with mathematical logic could go on to solve real world problems fascinated me.

 I am particularly fascinated by the advancements in AI, ML, data science and exploring how we can make a positive impact through innovative solutions.
 Beyond code, I enjoy playing the guitar, challenging my friends to a game of chess, and nurturing a small vegetable garden in my free time.
 I am always open to learning, be it new technologies, creative pursuits, or everyday skills.

 ## Socials